 2. Inventory all manufactured, mobile and accessory dwellings.

-Specific task with no identified purpose.
+Not Addressed - This is a specific task with no identified purpose.

 3. Provide for mobile home or manufactured dwelling parks within the urban growth boundaries to allow persons and families a choice of residential settings.